wvhulle/hyprlax/examples/README.md

 This directory contains self-contained example configurations demonstrating various parallax effects with hyprlax.

+See the full gallery in docs: [Examples Gallery](../docs/guides/examples.md)

 ## Available Examples

 Note: Some examples historically used `parallax.conf`.
 If `hyprlax.toml` is missing, convert once: